Skip to content

 Table of Contents

-The hunt has been a familiar part of Marblehead’s Easter calendar for years.
+The hunt has long been a familiar part of Marblehead’s Easter season.
 On its website, the Rotary Club has previously listed the event at Seaside Park, behind the Our Lady Star of the Sea Community Center, and said children should be on hand by 1:30 p.m. because thousands of chocolate eggs are usually claimed within five to 10 minutes.
 Past public postings said the event was weather permitting, open to Marblehead children age 10 and under, and included a separate area for children under 5.

 Latest